Dean scream: Later years

-On July 27, 2005, New York governor George E. Pataki imitated the Dean scream at The Water Club when listing states he would campaign in if he ran for president.
+On July 27, 2005, New York governor George Pataki imitated the Dean scream at The Water Club when listing states he would campaign in if he ran for president.
+Dean himself reenacted the scream on May 14, 2015, at the New Jersey Democratic State Committee, listing states that Governor Chris Christie would not win if he ran for president.
+Dean paraphrased the ending to his scream speech at the 2016 Democratic National Convention.

-The Dean scream can be heard as an audio sample in the 2008 Breaking Bad episode "Crazy Handful of Nothin'", when character Walter White blows drug kingpin Tuco Salamanca's offices up with fulminated mercury.
-In 2022, the scream was sampled in commercials for Mike's HARDER Lemonade.

-Dean reenacted the scream on May 14, 2015 at the New Jersey Democratic State Committee, listing states governor Chris Christie would not win if he ran for president.

 NBC News, in 2019, reported that "even years later, people turned the 'scream' into dance remixes, YouTube performances and famous comedy skits."
-Dean claimed in an interview, "I look back on it with some amusement.
+Dean said in an interview, "I look back on it with some amusement.
 I get asked for autographs for it all the time."